So many people say they don’t like Pattaya and they wouldn’t go there just because they are told it has the biggest red light district in Thailand.

 - Tiffany’s Show, Thailand’s famous ladyboy cabaret

-If you want to take a break from busy Pattaya, you can take another songthaew to Jomtien Beach, again just for 10 Baht.
-The beach there is even nicer and less crowded, and there are also lots of hotels, restaurants bars and markets around.
+If you want to take a break from busy Pattaya, you can take another songthaew to Jomtien Beach, again for just 10 Baht.
+The beach there is even nicer and less crowded, and there are also lots of hotels, restaurants, bars and markets around.

 Pattaya sunsets can be extremely beautiful, especially during the winter months December to February.
-The best place to sit and watch is at the popular beach promenade, just look at my picture above and you will know what I’m talking about.
+The best place to sit and watch is at the popular beach promenade, just look at my picture below and you will know what I’m talking about.

-Locations of Pattaya Highlights
+Map of Pattaya Highlights